 Once you have set up an account, you can click on the ‘discover’ icon and choose from different topics depending on what you want to quiz your students about.
 They can play one at a time, or you could divide students into teams.

 They will receive a link on their laptop or iPad and can begin playing by working their way through the quiz.
-You can also use your smart board.
+You can also use your smart panel.
 Kahoot! offers great team-building games where students learn at the same time!
 And that’s just one example of a trivia quiz you can use.

 3. Human Scavenger Hunt